17 Reasons Why Walmart Bikes Are Only for Kids

 Man on a small bike

 ‘Proper’ bike stores and staff will have to size you into a bike that fits properly down to fine art.
-I doubt most department store staff really know how to do this.
+I doubt most department store staff know how to do this.
 I mean I’m sure there’s some.
 It’s not like I’m trying to tar everyone with the same brush, but I’m saying it’s much more likely to be the exception in places such as Walmart.
 Unless you happen to run into a Walmart bike shop employee who rides bikes in his own time as well, then you’re probably going to be out of luck.

 Happy bike mechanics

-16. No Resale Value
+13. No Resale Value

-17. One Size Fits All
+14. They Have The One Size Fits All Policy

 Here’s another reason why buying a department store bike might not work for you.
 We’re right back to the whole stack ’em high, sell ’em cheap philosophy.
 Most of the bikes you’re going to find in a department store tend to steer toward the whole one-size-fits-all deal.
 That’s probably not quite right, but we are straying into the whole, Small, Medium, and Large territory.